Dreamscape (1984 film): Effects and design

 Craig Reardon handled makeup effects and Peter Kuran's effects studio VCE was hired to handled the optical and miniature effects.
 Stop motion animation provided by Jim Aupperle was partially used to bring to life the Snakeman.

 Initially the creature that terrorized Buddy in his nightmares was described as a "rat-man" but it was felt it wouldn't be possible to distinguish it from the recent werewolves seen in The Howling and An American Werewolf in London and at Ruben's suggestion they went with something based on snakes as he had a fear of them leading Russell to produce some drawings for the snake-man that he claimed to be inspired by a childhood viewing of 7 Faces of Dr. Lao.

 Filming

 Principal photography began February 3, 1983 in Los Angeles.
 Locations included Los Angeles Union Station, Los Alamitos Race Course, and the University of the Pacific in Stockton.

 The music score is by French composer Maurice Jarre.

 Release

 Dreamscape was released on August 15, 1984.
 The film was a box office success grossing 12.1 million dollars on a 6 million dollar budget.
 This was the second film released to movie theaters that was rated PG-13 under then-new MPAA ratings guidelines, following Red Dawn, which had come out five days prior.
 The film was released on DVD on June 6, 2000, January 4, 2005, and April 7, 2015.

 Reception

-The film was spoofed on RiffTrax by comedians Janet Varney and Cole Stratton on June 19, 2015.
+Metacritic, which uses a weighted average, assigned the a score of 63 out of 100, based on 10 critics, indicating "generally favorable" reviews.

+In the Chicago Sun-Times, Roger Ebert gave the film 3 out of 4 stars, writing:Dreamscape is three different movies, all fighting to get inside one another.
+It's a political conspiracy thriller, a science fiction adventure, and sort of a love story.
+Most movies that try to crowd so much into an hour and a half end up looking like a shopping list, but Dreamscape works, maybe because it has a sense of humor.